woorand/awstronaut/README.md

 🔗 Stay plugged into the world’s most active Kubernetes + AI community.

 📣 Follow [K8SUG.AI](https://k8sug.ai) — Let’s build, learn, and grow together! 🚀

+<sub>K8s and Kubernetes are registered trademarks of The Linux Foundation.
+K8SUG is an independent community and not affiliated with or endorsed by CNCF.</sub>